 Prayer: Thank You for the choice You made in Gethsemane, Lord.
 You looked forward and saw each of us, and joy came to Your heart, which strengthened You for what You endured.
-Help us place our will and lives into Your hands and trust You.
+Help each of us to place our will and lives into Your hands and trust You.
 Amen.

-Keith Thomas

-Email: keiththomas@groupbiblestudy.com

-Website: www.groupbiblestudy.com
+Keith Thomas Email: keiththomas@groupbiblestudy.com Website: www.groupbiblestudy.com